What is a nasendoscopy or nasopharyngoscopy?

 Nasendoscopy and nasopharyngoscopy are similar procedures that use the same equipment (i.e., a small fiberoptic camera connected to a computer), but they evaluate different areas and functions of the body.

-The camera is inserted into the nose or mouth to assess the nasal passages, oral cavity, pharynx (i.e., throat), larynx (i.e., voice box), and upper airway
+The camera is inserted into the nose or mouth to assess the nasal passages, oral cavity, pharynx (i.e., throat), larynx (i.e., voice box), and upper airway.
+Its job is to view problems related to breathing, speaking, or swallowing.

-The camera is inserted into the nose to assess the nasal passages and soft palate
+A nasopharyngoscopy is performed by a Speech-Language Pathologist.
+The camera is inserted into the nose to assess the nasal passages and soft palate.

-Often completed in coordination with craniofacial/plastic surgery as part of a cleft palate/craniofacial or VPD appointment
+It is often completed in coordination with craniofacial/plastic surgery as part of a cleft palate/craniofacial or VPD appointment.

 What happens during a nasendoscopy and nasopharyngoscopy?